-- Applications are generally due the first Thursday of each month during the academic year (see application for specific dates), excluding September and January, to the Office of the Provost, Attn: Krista Herrera, Seerley 20.
+- Applications are generally due the first Thursday of each month during the academic year (see application for specific dates), excluding September and January, to the Office of the Provost, Attn: Haley Admire, Seerley 20.
 Only those applications received before the deadline will be considered for funding in that cycle.
 Applications should be submitted well in advance of the activity.
 As stated above, applications will not be considered if the application and supporting documentation is not complete or after the event and travel have occurred.

 Applications for funding of summer events must be received before the May funding deadline.
 A student whose presentation of research or performance is scheduled for June is eligible to receive funding if the student was enrolled during the Spring semester, even if the student graduated in May.
 If the event occurs after July 1, the student(s) must be enrolled in the following Fall semester.
 A student whose presentation of research or performance is scheduled for January is eligible to receive funding if the student was enrolled during the Fall semester, even if the student graduated in December.
 All other students applying during the regular academic year must be enrolled during the term of the activity to be eligible to receive funding.
 Students continuing research from a previous semester, if not enrolled in the current semester, are not eligible for funding.